robert-z-lehr/Data-Science-Educational-Portfolio/Unveiling_Crowdfunding_Trends/README.md

 - Pivot Tables
 - Functions

-Given a dataset of 1000 sample crowdfunding projects from platforms such as Kickstarter and Indiegogo, this project uses Excel to manpulate and analyze this dataset to uncover hidden trends and key market insights.
+Given a [raw dataset](https://github.com/robert-z-lehr/Data_Science_Portfolio/blob/main/Unveiling_Crowdfunding_Trends/Excel/CrowdfundingBook_raw.xlsx) of 1000 sample crowdfunding projects from platforms such as Kickstarter and Indiegogo, this project uses Excel to produce a [dataset](https://github.com/robert-z-lehr/Data_Science_Portfolio/blob/main/Unveiling_Crowdfunding_Trends/Excel/CrowdfundingBook.xlsx) which manipulates and analyze the raw data to uncover hidden trends and key market insights.

 The data manipulation and analysis includes:
 - conditional formatting, (to visually distinguish campaign outcomes – successful, failed, canceled, or live)